16 September 2020

 • Gilette Mach3 razors — in my experience, categorically better than any other disposable solution, but …

-• Henson Shaving — years ago I gave up on safety razors as leaving my skin too raw and failing to deliver the close shave I prefer; these beautiful precision-machined safety razors brought me back, delivering a shave every bit as good as the Mach3 — and while the razor costs a lot more, the blades cost a lot less
+• Henson Shaving — after giving up on safety razors as hard on my skin while not shaving close enough, these beautiful precision-machined safety razors brought me back; while the razor costs a lot more, the blades cost a lot less

 Housewares